Arizona State University

 Hayden Library Reinvention

-High traffic library engineered to accommodate paradigm change.
+High-traffic library engineered to accommodate changing paradigms.

 - visitors annually

 Further plans to complement the building renovation and modernize the library’s services include developing a network of makerspaces, in which students and faculty can create everything from podcasts to 3D printouts while cultivating partnerships university-wide.

 These interactive spaces leverage and enhance the library’s unique data research centers, such as the new Map and Geospatial Hub, as well as the special collections, including the Sandra Day O’Connor memoirs and the Barry Goldwater letters.

 “In making Hayden more distinctive and usable, more community-based, we are opening the door to greater opportunities for access, excellence and innovation.”